 git status --short --branch

-When you are done, switch back to a real branch such as main.
-If you decide the detached state needs follow-up commits, create a branch immediately with git switch -c review-old-state so the work does not stay orphaned.
+Your short commit hash will differ.
+When the inspection is done, switch back to a real branch such as main.
+If the detached state turns into real work, create a branch immediately with git switch -c review-old-state before committing.

 Troubleshoot Common Git Switch Errors